 HMRC has published a consultation on draft secondary legislation to alter the application of the reduced rate for energy saving materials.

-The consultation on the legislation and draft guidance is open until 3 May 2019 and comments should be sent to [email protected].
+The consultation on the legislation and draft guidance was open until 3 May 2019.

 Purpose of the instrument and legislative context

 This instrument amends the scope of the reduced rate of 5% VAT for energy-saving materials to ensure that the UK legislation complies with EU law.

 These changes have been made following a decision of the Court of Justice of the European Union (‘CJEU’) as a result of an infraction by the European Commission which held that the scope of the current relief was too wide.
 The Order amends group 2 of Schedule 7A to the Value Added Tax Act (“Group 2”) which makes provision in relation to the reduced rate that applies to the installation of energy-saving materials in residential accommodation.
 Items 1 and 2 of Group 2 specify the supplies that are included within the reduced rate and the Notes contain a number of definitions.